Siggg/culottes/demo_use_case.md

 Mohamed: " Sure, I spend hours on free software stuff.
 Why ? "

-Jean: " Look, there is this culottes source of Eth for big contributors to open source projects.
-I think you really deserve and need some additional income from this source.
-Flash it and I will vote for you. "
+Jean: " Look, there is this revolution dapp that distributes Eth to frequent contributors to open source projects.
+I think you really deserve and need some additional income from this community.
+Register your address and I will vote for you. "

 ## Mohamed votes Yes for himself

 Mohamed: " Well, ok.
-Let me flash it. "

-Mohamed flashes this QRCode with his mobile phone wallet, from his Ethereum address.

-He sends a cent of Eth to the culotte for 'big contributors to open source projects'.
+Let me add my wallet address on this revolution dapp."

+Mohamed checks the dapp on his web3 browser and votes YES for his own  Ethereum address by staking 0.01 on his vote.
+He is registered now.
+Maybe other voters will also vote that he frequently contributes.

-The Culotte twitter account announces it received a 0.01 ETH ballot for Mohamed (Mohamed has an ENS name).
-The tweet links to Mohamed's election page.
+The associated twitter bot announces it received a 0.01 ETH "YES" for Mohamed's address.
+The tweet links to Mohamed's trial page.

 ## Jean votes for Mohamed too

-Jean clicks on Mohamed's election link.
-Mohamed's ENS name is displayed on the screen, with a big question below :
+Jean clicks on Mohamed's trial link.
+Mohamed's address is displayed on the screen, with a main question :

-" Is this the address of a big contributor to open source projects ? "
+" Is this the address of a frequent contributor to open source projects ? "

-Mohamed's election gave him no ETH yet.

-Below " Yes ", we already see 0.01 ETH, and 1 ballot from Mohamed himself.

-Below " No ", there is 0 ETH and 0 ballots.

-There is no verdict issued yet.
-So the question is still open.
+Mohamed's trial is not closed yet.
+There is no verdict.
+More users have to vote.

+We see the 0.01 eth " Yes " vote  from Mohamed himself.
+There is no " No " vote yet .

-Jean clicks on Yes and send some more Eth supporting Mohamed's election.
+Jean clicks on Yes and States some more Eth supporting Mohamed's récognition.

 ## Axel votes against Mohamed

 Axel comes in : " Hey guys, are you serious ???
 Mohamed sure contributes to open source projects.
-But I don't think he qualifies as a 'big' contributor.
+But I don't think he qualifies as a 'frequent' contributor.
 I'll vote No. "

 Axel connects with Metamask and votes no.